connorwstein/connorwstein.github.io/_posts/2019-07-20-Coursera-Cryptography.md

 It can be a pure incremental counter such as in counter mode block ciphers.
 However to prevent certain kinds of attacks it may be required to be random, such as when used as the IV for cipher block chaining mode block ciphers.

+**Symmetric Ciphers**

+Symmetric ciphers use the same key to encrypt and decrypt.
+Given key space K, message space M and ciphertext space C, a symmetric cipher is defined as:

+$$ E: K\times M\rightarrow C $$

+$$ D: K\times C\rightarrow M $$

+$$ \forall k \in K: D(E(k, m)) = m $$

+E often produces randomized ciphertext because if it doesn't adversaries often have ways of manipulating the ciphertext for attacks and/or learning something about the ciphertext.
+D must be deterministic, because we definitely do not want the decrypted plaintext to change with additional decryptions.

 **PRG**

 A pseudorandom number generator (PRG) is an efficient deterministic algorithm for generating a sequence of bits from a given seed which appear random.